microsoft/FluidFramework/BREAKING.md

 For more details on GC and options for controlling its behavior, please see [this document](./packages/runtime/container-runtime/garbageCollection.md).

 > Note: GC sweep phase has not been enabled yet so unreferenced content won't be deleted.
 The work to enable it is in progress and will be ready soon.

+### SequenceEvent.isEmpty removed

+In `@fluidframework/sequence`, a change was previously made to no longer fire `SequenceEvent`s with empty deltas.
+This made the `isEmpty` property of `SequenceEvent` (also available on `SequenceDeltaEvent` and `SequenceMaintenanceEvent`) redundant.
+It has been removed in this release--consumers should assume any raised delta events are not empty.

 ## 1.0.0 Breaking changes
 - [Changed AzureConnectionConfig API](#Changed-AzureConnectionConfig-API)